mtr65/tempidity-logger/README.md

 Python 3 code for displaying and logging temperature and humidity data with a Raspberry Pi.

-For this project I am using a Raspberry Pi Model 3 A+ with a DHT22 digital temperature/humidity sensor module connected to the RPi GPIO port 16.
+For this project I am using a Raspberry Pi Model 3 A+ with a DHT22 digital temperature/humidity sensor module connected to the RPi GPIO pin 4.

 I started the project by following the guide located at: